amit1870/abhyas/sitaram/README.md

 > Fixture availability is determined from the perspective of the test.
-> A fixture is only available for tests to request if they are in the scope that fixture is defined in.s
+> A fixture is only available for tests to request if they are in the scope that fixture is defined in scope.
 > If a fixture is defined inside a class, it can only be requested by tests inside that class.
 > if a fixture is defined inside the global scope of the module, then every test in that module, even if it’s defined inside a class, can request it.

 > Autouse fixtures are executed first within their scope.
 > Autouse fixtures are assumed to apply to every test that could reference them, so they are executed before other fixtures in that scope.
 > Fixtures that are requested by autouse fixtures effectively become autouse fixtures themselves for the tests.
 > So if fixture a is autouse and fixture b is not, but fixture a requests fixture b, then fixture b will effectively be an autouse fixture as well, but only for the tests that a applies to.

 > conftest.py: sharing fixtures across multiple files
 >

 ### Fixture scopes